 The original clubhouse stood for 47 years gradually being enlarged and improved, eventually housing a kitchen and a sun lounge.
 Most of the money was raised from the members by the way of interest free loans.
 The original lease expired in 1951, and was renewed for a further 15 years, and a fund was raised to buy the freehold, but a Mrs Bootyman, the widow of one of the founders, bought the land as a gift for the club in memory of her husband with a proviso, that if the club was disbanded, the land should revert to the local authority for recreation purposes.

-The Green was maintained by the members and various specialists until 1984, at which time a full time greenkeeper was employed.
+The Green was maintained by the members and various specialists until 1984, at which time a full time green keeper was employed.

-It is now once again looked after by the members under the direction of the Green Marshall, with some specialist help as required.
+Since then it has reverted back to being looked after by the members under the direction of the Green Marshall, with some specialist help as required.
 The Green and clubhouse are much admired by visiting teams.

 The Men’s section plays in the local leagues, national, and county competitions.
 They also play in club competitions and friendly mixed games jointly with the ladies.